rpa-dev/rpa-website/src/pages/admissions/index.md

     September tuition, Registration Fee and Activity Fee are due on April 12th, 2021 at 1pm.
 Thereafter, tuition is due on the first day of the month from September through April.
-Tuition and Fees are non-refundable. ;;nl;;Parents are asked to take turns providing snack and water for their child's class.
+Tuition and Fees are non-refundable. ;;nl;;Parents are asked to bring their child a Morning Snack from home and water.
+All snacks must be Nut and Tree-Nut Free.
+Snacks and Water MUST be labeled with their child's first and last name and dated.
   form_url: 'https://drive.google.com/drive/folders/1xHr8Ll3SgfJgf80xoDyxuLPDOEhvgkt1'
   plans:
     - description: Tuesday/Thursday